Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Transport-Of-Recollection-Spell.rst

 The spell will fail if the location is too far.

 There is always a slight chance of being teleported to another previously marked location, if any.

+Available only in the Mage path, through incantation or rune spellcasting.